mcneb10/tinyai/README.md

 If you define the *INDEPENDENT* macro, the library will be compiled without any filesystem calls.
 All functions are implemented in *INDEPENDENT* mode

-The macro *CHANGEABLE_ACTIVATION_AND_AGGREGATION* allows programs to change the activation and aggregation functions
+The macro *CHANGEABLE_ACTIVATION_AND_AGGREGATION* allows programs to change the activation and aggregation functions.

-# TODO

-Allow programs to change the activation and aggregation functions

-tinyann.hpp done
-tinyneat needs mutating, breeding, and constructor fixed for it
+*Note*: when initializing ann::neuralnet in *CHANGEABLE_ACTIVATION_AND_AGGREGATION* make sure to initialize activation_funcs or aggregation_funcs unless you are using the default list in the neat::pool object.
+Otherwise things will crash and burn!

 # Bonus!